ibm-cloud-docs/databases-for-enterprisedb/learn-dashboard-overview.md

 ## Security

-Encryption at rest is enabled for all {{}} deployments.
+Encryption at rest is enabled for all {{site.data.keyword.databases-for-enterprisedb}} deployments.
 If you brought your own encryption key from [Key Protect](/docs/databases-for-enterprisedb?topic=cloud-databases-key-protect), the panel provides a link to your Key Protect instance and the _Encryption Key_ field has the name of the key.

 ## Instance Administration API

-You can manage your {{}} service through the {{site.data.keyword.databases-for}} API.
+You can manage your {{site.data.keyword.databases-for-enterprisedb}} service through the {{site.data.keyword.databases-for}} API.
 This panel provides the essential information for using the API.

 ### Foundation Endpoint